framely/community/docs/reference/providers/extension.md

 ### 5. Wire and Configure in Chatbot

 1. If you have not already created a chatbot, create one now.
-Inside your org, head to chatbot list page by clicking **Chatbots** in the left side menu, then click the **Create** button on the right side.
+Inside your org, head to chatbot list page by clicking **Chatbots** in the left side menu, then click **Create**
+2. on the right side.
     - Enter your chatbot's label in the Project Label field, for example `helloworld`.
     - Select your preferred Region.
     - Select the languages for your chatbot in the **Add Language** field, we selcet `English(en)` here.